Battling Birds: Panama Edition Updates

 • May 9, 2018How To Use Disqus

+What is Disqus?
 Disqus is an easy-to-use discussion tool that you’ll use to comment or upvote other comments in any Bird Cams Lab forum.
-On the forums, you’ll be able to post questions, share your thoughts, and provide links to helpful information.
-In…
+On the forums, you’ll be able to post questions, share your thoughts, and provide links to…

 • May 18, 2018How to Choose or Refine a Good Cam-Testable Question